Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Drawings and diagrams
     + Illustrate an experimental set-up or work-flow;
     + Indicate flow of participants;
-    + Illustrate cause and effect relationships or cycles.
+    + Illustrate cause-and-effect relationships or cycles.

 (20:10)